trevorfrewin/fractals/README.md

 ## Introduction

+This project is a multi-platform fractal explorer and generator, designed to run efficiently on Windows, Linux, and macOS.
+It leverages the cross-platform [SixLabors](https://sixlabors.com/) library for high-performance image processing (that is also platform independent), and uses [Avalonia](https://avaloniaui.net/) as the UI engine to provide a responsive, native-feeling desktop experience on any supported OS.

+Because fractal images can be extremely large and computationally intensive—sometimes involving millions of calculations per image—this application is built to run entirely on your local machine.
+This ensures you get the best possible performance and responsiveness, regardless of your internet connection or cloud resources.

+You can save your fractal creations as PNG or JPG files, at any size you choose to generate.
+This makes it easy to create high-resolution artwork, share your discoveries, or revisit and refine your favourite fractal views.

 ## More info on Fractals

 Fractals are infinitely complex patterns that are self-similar across different scales.
 They are created by repeating a simple process over and over in an ongoing feedback loop.
 Driven by recursion, fractals are images of dynamic systems – the pictures of Chaos.
 Geometrically, they exist in between our familiar dimensions.
 Fractals are not just mathematical curiosities; they are found throughout nature, in coastlines, mountains, clouds, plants, and even in the branching of trees and blood vessels.